ripped-rooster/Terraform-Associate-Notes/README.md

 | `terraform state push`             | Uploads a local state file to the configured remote state location | Used to manually synchronize the local state with remote state |
 | `terraform state replace-provider` | Replaces provider references in the state file                     | Useful when changing providers or their versions               |

+- Using terraform state rm to remove an item from the state DOES NOT remove any output values from the state file

 ### Terraform Lock Files

 - A terraform lock file (terraform.lock.hcl) locks the terraform provider versions your configuration depends on.
 Ensures consistent versions across teams or CI/CD envs
 - A terraform state lock prevents more than 1 person at a time changing configuration in the state file
+- if you update the Terraform configuration with a provider version that does not match the .terraform.lock.hcl, an error will be thrown when you attempt to initialise Terraform.
+- You can also use the -upgrade flag to downgrade/upgrade the provider versions if the version constraints are modified to specify a provider version specified in your configuration.

 ## Variables